-Origanum vulgare or as we know Oregano, Wild Marjoram, English Marjoram, Grove Marjoram, Pot Marjoram, or Wintersweet is a plant from the mint or Lamiaceae family of plants.
-Origanum vulgare is a woody-based perennial, though in a colder climate it is grown as an annual.
+Origanum vulgare or as we know Oregano, Wild Marjoram, English Marjoram, Grove Marjoram, Pot Marjoram, or Wintersweet.
+It is a plant from the Lamiaceae family of plants.
+That is the mint family.
+Origanum vulgare is a woody-based perennial.
+But they grow it as an annual in colder climates.

 It is native to Western and Southwestern Eurasia as well as the Mediterranean region.
-Origanum vulgare has opposite leaves that are spade-shaped.
-The flowers are pinkish-purple and appear on erect spikes.
-They appear in summer and autumn.
-This plant is an herb related to the Marjoram herb.
-Many subspecies have been developed over the years that are stronger in taste than the original.
+Origanum vulgare has opposite, spade-shaped leaves.
+The flowers are pinkish-purple.
+They grow on erect spikes.
+Origanum vulgare flowers from summer into autumn.
+Many subspecies of Origanum vulgare have been cultivated that are stronger in taste than the original.

-Oregano also has medicinal purposes, Oregano oil has been used in traditional medicine.
+Origanum vulgare also has medicinal purposes.
+They also use Oregano oil in traditional medicine.